Linus-Lee-1037/JSONdiff/README.md

 ```

 ## Use
--left "path\to\json\file": input left json or json file.
+-left "path\to\json\file": input left json or json file.<br>
--right "path\to\json\file": input right json or json file.
+-right "path\to\json\file": input right json or json file.<br>
--advanced or -A: enable the advanced mode.
+-advanced or -A: enable the advanced mode.<br>
--hirscheberg or -H: enable the Hirscheberg algorithm (hint: you must enbale the advanced mode first).
+-hirscheberg or -H: enable the Hirscheberg algorithm (hint: you must enbale the advanced mode first).<br>